 This allows you to easily target users in specific countries with different versions of your website.

-You can also create language-specific subdomains for each language your website supports.
+You can also create a subdomain for each language your website supports.

-For example, if your website is in English, you might have a subdomain for Spanish that looks like “es.mywebsite.com”.
+For example, if your website is in English, you might create a subdomain for Spanish that looks like “es.mywebsite.com”.

 4. Separate The Ecommerce Store From The Main Website